drfastfinds/drfastfinds-site/_products/tamiya-redbull-rb6.md

 description: |
   <p>The Tamiya 1/20 Red Bull Racing F1 Renault RB6 Grand Prix model is an exceptional kit for enthusiasts and collectors.
 This detailed model captures the essence of one of the most successful Formula 1 cars in history, known for its innovative design and high performance.</p>

+  <p>The RB6 was the car that brought Red Bull Racing its first Constructors' and Drivers' World Championship in 2010, driven by Sebastian Vettel and Mark Webber.
+With a 2.4L Renault RS27 V8 engine, limited to 18,000 RPM, and an aerodynamic design by Adrian Newey, the RB6 was a dominant force on the track.
+It secured 9 race victories, 15 pole positions, and 6 fastest laps during the season.</p>

-  <p>With precise detailing and high-quality materials, this model kit offers a rewarding building experience, allowing you to recreate the iconic look of the Red Bull RB6.</p>
+  <p>This model kit by Tamiya offers precise detailing and high-quality materials, allowing you to recreate the iconic look of the Red Bull RB6 with its distinct carbon fiber composite chassis and pushrod suspension.
+The attention to detail includes the semi-automatic gearbox and Bridgestone tires on 13" OZ wheels.</p>

   <p>Approximate dimensions: 1/20 scale.</p>